Terms & conditions

 The Customer agrees that:

-- each time the Customer lodges a Customer Request the Customer will be charged the Fees (which may be varied by AMICI Tech from time to time in accordance with clause 4);
+- each time the Customer lodges a Customer Request through the online checkout payment gateway the Customer will be charged the Fees (which may be varied by AMICI Tech from time to time in accordance with clause 4);

-- when a Customer Request is received from a Customer the Fees will be charged to the Customer as soon as a Customer Request is entered into the AMICI Tech Systems and regardless of whether or not the Customer Request has been checked for accuracy or completeness; and
+- when a Customer Request through the online checkout payment gateway is received from a Customer the Fees will be charged to the Customer as soon as a Customer Request is entered into the AMICI Tech Systems and regardless of whether or not the Customer Request has been checked for accuracy or completeness; and

 - the Fees will be set by us and as varied under clause 4.